MegaTransect: History of US megatransects

 The Appalachian Trail Conservancy and the National Park Service are adopting the idea of a megatransect for the Appalachian Trail (A.T.)
 Like other megatransects, the A.T.
 MEGA-Transect aims to monitor the natural resources along the trail, understand the status and trends of these resources, and inform and engage the public and stakeholders.
 The 2,178-mile-long trail crosses 14 states, from Georgia to Maine, and is visited by one to two million people and completed by about 400 people each year.
 Volunteer citizen scientists are beginning to implement monitoring protocols to track natural resources such as wildlife presence, water quality, forest health, invasive plants, endangered species, mountain birds, phenology, and air quality.
 Professional scientists are also using the transect for independent research.
 The A.T. is oriented along the predicted migratory direction of species responding to climate change, making it a particularly important megatransect to establish and maintain.

 MegaTransect future

 For a rapidly changing planet, megatransects establish baseline data from which to draw future trends, and they can focus attention on particular ecosystems which are disappearing faster than others.

-Establishing standard megatransects on specific regions or through various ecosystems of each continent, and periodic re-measurement of the ecological conditions along routes, every five to ten years, would provide very valuable measured data on environmental trends.
+Establishing standard megatransects on specific regions or through various ecosystems of each continent, and periodic re-measurement of the ecological conditions along routes, every five to ten years, would provide valuable measured data on environmental trends.